MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

      * [see driver's code raw content - DEBUG version](https://raw.githubusercontent.com/MAFFPT/Hubitat/master/Nuki%20Smart%20Lock%202.0/Apps%20%26%20drivers/debug/drivers/Nuki%20Smart%20Lock%202.0)
      * Note: PRODUCTION version not available yet

-  Follow these instructions to install the drivers:
+  Follow these instructions to install the drivers

    * [Hubitat: How to install custom drivers](https://docs.hubitat.com/index.php?title=How_to_Install_Custom_Drivers)

 ### Operation

-Once you have installed the app and pertinent drivers, the installation of your Nuki brige(s) and paired devices is straightforward: just open the app and follow the steps and, very important, _read carefully_ all the information contained on each page presented to you _before_ requesting any action to the app - meaning, do not be a "fast clicker"!
+Once you have installed the app and pertinent drivers, the installation of your Nuki brige(s) and paired devices to it is straightforward: just open the app and follow the steps and, very important, _read carefully_ all the information contained on each page presented to you _before_ requesting any action to the app - meaning, do not be a "fast clicker"!
 However, the app is - at least I hope it is ... - carefully crafted to alert you of any potential damaging operation **before** you act.
 So, _please read the all the information on each and every page before acting_ !!!

-As much as I prioritized the "on app" documentation, it is valid to discuss about some app features an general
+As much as I prioritized the "on app" documentation, I would like to discuss about some app/drivers features an general information about them.

 ### Nuki bridge(s) and paired device(s) discovery and installation

 The Integration app is able to install in a single run 'n' bridges and respective paired device(s).
-Not necessary to run it multiple times for each Nuki bridge that you eventually have.
+It is not necessary to run it multiple times for each Nuki bridge that you eventually have.

 After the Integration app discovers all Nuki bridges installed on your network, it provides to you the possibility to select which one(s) you want to install/reinstall.